evanpurkhiser/systemd-user-xsession/README.md

     systemctl start user-session@username

-Enabling the service wil conflflict with the getty on /dev/tty5 and will cause systemd --user to start on startup.
+Enabling the service wil conflict with the getty on /dev/tty5 and will cause systemd --user to start on startup.

 ## Authenticating a user session

-Since the systemd --user session will be autostarted on boot as your user it's not nessicary to login.
+Since the systemd --user session will be autostarted on boot as your user it's not necessary to login.
 However, if you like the added security of requiring a login to access the session it's as easy as changing what the default.target starts.